 Fragrance: Only on versions labeled as scented.
 All other versions do not include fragrance.

 Fragrance ingredients like those found in other women’s products

-We sometimes get a question about whether our tampons and the ingredients used to make them are safe.
+We Sometimes Get A Question About TAMPAX Ingredients And Are Tampons Safe?
 Yes, our tampons can be used safely.
 TAMPAX has helped millions of women to live their lives during their periods since we were founded in 1936.
-TAMPAX has always been there to protect you for your most important moments, and that protection begins with your safety.
-Our tampon safety assessments and ingredients have been reviewed by independent experts including physicians, university scientists, and health authorities who oversee tampon safety and they have confirmed that our tampons can be used safely.
+TAMPAX has always been there to protect you for your most important moments, and that protection begins with your safety and our hypoallergenic tampons.
+Our tampon safety assessments and TAMPAX ingredients have been reviewed by independent experts including physicians, university scientists, and health authorities who oversee tampon safety and they have confirmed that our hypoallergenic tampons can be used safely.